ternandsparrow/natcap-invest-docker-flask/README.md

   1. make sure you have the python requests library available: `pip install requests`
   1. run the benchmark script: `python tests/benchmark.py`
   1. the output will be a CSV (written to stdout) that you can chart as you like

+## Code style
+The code for this repo should pass a `./scripts/flake8.sh` run.
+To make it easier to achieve compliance, you can run the `./scripts/lint-fix.sh` script to auto-fix a lot of whitespace related lint errors.